 - Color: They are one of the only natural foods that are truly blue in color.

 - Also known as: "star berries" by the Native American's as the shape left by the flower created a star like pattern.

 Blueberries are some of the easiest fruits to grow in my opinion.
 They are very picky about the soil and require acidic soil that is high in organic matter and well drained, however these soil conditions are easy to manipulate if you are willing to put in the time.
 These plants also do very well in pots which makes manipulating the soil so much easier.

-Today there are several varieties of blueberries which make it easier to grow them all over the world.
+Today there are several varieties which make it easier to grow them all over the world.
 The hybrid varieties have qualities of both the high and low bush varieties which result in a more versatile and accepting plant.

 Most blueberry varieties are self fertilizing, however your crop will be larger and of better quality if you choose at least 2 different varieties.
 Different varieties encourages cross pollination resulting in larger, juicier, and more tasty berries.
 You can also lengthen your growing season by picking varieties that have different growing seasons.
 As long as your varieties share at least one or two months, they will cross pollinate and give you a much larger yield.